bids-standard/bids-specification/src/derivatives/imaging.md

 ## Segmentations

-A *segmentation* is a labeling of regions of an image such that each location (for example, a voxel or a surface vertex) is identified with a label or a combination of labels.
+A *segmentation* is a spatiotemporal partition of images and surfaces, such that each location and/or timepoint (for example, a voxel or a surface vertex) is identified with one label (discrete) or a combination of labels (probabilistic).
-Labeled regions may include anatomical structures (such as tissue class, Brodmann area or white matter tract), discontiguous, functionally-defined networks, tumors or lesions.
+Labeled regions may include anatomical structures (for example, tissue classes, white matter tracts, Thalamic nuclei, cortical areas), functionally-defined networks, tumors or lesions.

 A *discrete segmentation* represents each region with a unique integer label.